April 2011 ~ The Virgin Islands

 Savannah Bay was now the number one destination focus.
 We made it over about 4pm, but the girls were crushed to learn that the Ondine kids were visiting other friends ashore.
 "Other friends?!"
 "What other friends?!"

 Paloma and her friend, Ginger, a school friend from back home, finally arrived.
-That pulled Emma out of the depths of despair.
+That pulled Nina out of the depths of despair.
 They talked and did girl rope swing stuff until dusk, when we dingied the Ondine crew over to the beach.

 We did a chili and rice dinner, always a hit, and then Steven regaled the girls with his guitar skills.
 It was nice to have some music again.
 I brought along my guitar, but am too exhausted every night to pull it off the shelf.